laravel-notification-channels/ionic-push-notifications/README.md

 }
 ```

-You can easily set different setting for iOS and android individually like this...
+You can easily set different settings for iOS and Android individually like this...

 ```php
 use NotificationChannels\IonicPushNotifications\IonicPushChannel;